 Due to the short-term nature of the current receivables, their carrying amount is considered to be the same as their fair value.
-For the non-current trade receivables and retentions, the fair values were calculated based on cash flows discounted at discount rate of 5.80% (2021: 4.6%) per annum.
+For the non-current trade receivables and retentions, the fair values were calculated based on cash flows discounted at discount rate of 4.6% (2020: 7%) per annum.
 They are classified as level 3 fair values in the fair value hierarchy due to the inclusion of unobservable inputs including counterparty credit risk.

-Other receivables include an amount of AED 31 thousand deposited with an external party (2021: AED 4,414 thousand).
+Other receivables include an amount of AED 4,414 thousand deposited with an external party (2020: Nil).

 The following table shows the movement in lifetime expected credit loss ("ECL") that has been recognised for trade receivables and retentions in accordance with the simplified approach set out in IFRS 9.
+During the year, the Group has written off AED Nil (2020: AED 5,240 thousand) from trade and other receivables (refer Note 24).